inplayer-org/inplayer-ui/src/elements/DayPicker/Readme.md

-SingleDayPicker is a component for picking single day.
+DayPicker is a component for picking single day.
 It takes:
 <br>-`date` as a prop( momentPropTypes.momentObj or null)
 <br>-`focused` as a prop( momentPropTypes.boolean)
 <br>- `isOutsideRange` a function which specifies the days that are not allowed to be choosed (ex. isOutsideRange={day => day.isBefore(moment())}).